Circle Kei Motors logoCIRCLE KEI MOTORS

 Which Kei Is Right For You?

-Truck, van, or Jimny?
-They're all rad — but each shines for a different kind of Hawaiʻi life.
-Here's the honest breakdown so you pick right the first time.
+Truck, van or Jimny.
+Each one suits a different job.
+Here is the honest breakdown so you pick right the first time.

 Need to haul stuff?